Building Permit Submission Requirements

 - New driveways must be approved by the ARB. – see ARB checklist

 - Driveways that are being moved or expanded more than 2 feet in any direction must be approved by the ARB – see ARB checklist

-- SUBMIT for Replacements: Bid or contract from contractor to property owner, photos of existing drive, site plan/property survey with dimensions of drive, Greenspace calculation, bid sheet or contract that contractor gave to property owner, and contractor bond.
+- SUBMIT for Replacements: Bid or contract from contractor to property owner, photos of existing drive, site plan/property survey with dimensions of drive, Greenspace calculation, and contractor bond.

 ELECTRICAL (UPGRADES OR BURYING)

 - Bid sheet or contract that contractor provided to property owner.

 - If burying a line, must include site plan or survey to show where lines will be located.

 - City staff may be able to approve fences/walls no more than 6 ft. tall if set back at least 15 ft. from front plane of house.
 Within 15 ft. of front plane of house, a fence/wall must be 4 ft. tall or less.

 - City staff may be able to approve fences pre-approved by the ARB.
 Fences not on the preapproved style guide require ARB approval.